 A parked domain is a registered domain name that remains dormant, unlinked to any online service such as a website or email hosting.
 Essentially, it's a domain name that has been acquired but is not presently in active use; rather, it is parked with the intention of being utilized in the future.

-Parked domains are registered domains that may or may not host a website and may or may not be used to send emails.
-Registering a deceptively similar domain to your own and securing it is considered best practice as attackers often use them to pretend to be you when targeting users and in turn damage your reputation.
-In terms of email you would ideally want to tell your receivers if emails coming from a domain that is similar to yours are legitimate or not.
+Parking and securing domains that are deceptively similar to your own is considered best practice so attackers cannot use them to pretend to be you.
+In terms of email, you ideally want to tell your receivers if emails coming from a domain that is similar to yours are legitimate or not.

-In this article we will assume that you have registered a domain which is not used to send emails.
+In this article, we will assume that you have registered a domain that is not used to send emails.

 In order to achieve this, all of your parked domains should have SPF records in DNS that have the following:

 This SPF record indicates that no email should originate from parked-domain.com.
 Any emails from this domain should be rejected.